The Molecular Ecologist receives a small commission for purchases made on Bookshop.org via links from this post.

 No single person is responsible for the revolution in genetic data collection that has reshaped biology over just a handful of decades, but if you had to make a list of people deserving credit, Craig Venter’s name would be among the first entries.
 Venter is probably best known as the leader of a private team that matched the National Institutes of Health in a race to draft a sequence of the human genome, but that achievement is just the headline for a long list of pioneering work in basic molecular methods and bioinformatics.

-In Life at the Speed of Light (Viking, $26.95 in hardback) Venter narrates a century of basic science leading up to the human genome project and beyond to his leadership of a project to assemble a working bacterial genome from raw nucleotides.
+In Life at the Speed of Light (Penguin Books, $17.00 in paperback) Venter narrates a century of basic science leading up to the human genome project and beyond to his leadership of a project to assemble a working bacterial genome from raw nucleotides.
 From there, he envisions a not-too-distant future of living systems modeled entirely in silico, built to order, and transmitted across interplanetary distances.

 (Now is as good a time as any to note that the nonprofit J. Craig Venter Institute is a partner on the Medicago HapMap Project, on which I work.)